Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 sabbe sattā bhavantu sukhitattā.

-all / beings / be / happy
+all / beings / may they be / happy

 those born and to-be-born,